Daniel Baier: International career

 He has played in the Germany national U20 team, his debut coming on 7 October 2005 against Wales.

 Coaching career

-On 16 January 2025, Baier was announced as Sports Coordinator with RB Leipzig, and will head the scouting, data and career departments.
-He had previously worked as a scout for FC Augsburg, VfL Wolfsburg, and FC Bayern Munich.
+On 16 January 2025, Baier was announced as sports coordinator with RB Leipzig, and will head the scouting, data and career departments.
+He had previously worked as a scout for FC Augsburg, VfL Wolfsburg, and Bayern Munich.

 Personal life

 His father Jürgen was also a footballer who played for Darmstadt 98.
 His brother Benjamin, who is also a midfielder, currently plays for Viktoria Aschaffenburg.